 No matter where you are, make sure you have a charged phone and a map of the area.
 A compass and a printed map are also great if you know you’ll be in remote areas with no cell towers or other hikers.
 Bring any medications you might need and wear a medical ID bracelet if you plan to be away for long.

 5. Stay hydrated

 Hiking is a physical activity that can be demanding on our bodies.
-Keeping hydrated is a sure step to make sure your hike is enjoyable and safe.
+Keeping hydrated is a sure step to making your hike enjoyable and safe.
 How much water you bring depends on the weather, distance and difficulty of the trail, your fitness level, size and how much you’re carrying.

 You’ll need more water on hikes in hot weather, where there is no water source, or the water isn’t safe to drink.
 Deciding how much to bring with you should depend on how long you’re be gone, the weather and conditions.
 This also comes with experience and knowing how your body responds to hiking activities.
 When in doubt, start with a litre of water and adjust accordingly.

 It might be tempting to hike an exciting trail you found online, but make sure it is appropriate for your skill level.
 Just because someone else makes it look easy, it might not be easy for you, especially if you’re new to hiking.